 FEMA offers a variety of programs to support disaster survivors.
 As soon as the area is safe, FEMA will arrive to start helping impacted individuals survive the fallout of a natural disaster.

 If you want to apply for FEMA assistance or explore your options, head to the FEMA Disaster Recovery Center (DRC).
 These mobile offices are set up after a disaster to help the affected residents navigate the crisis.
-For complete information, go to FEMA’s website at www.fema.gov/individual-disaster-assistance.
+For complete information, go to FEMA’s website.

 Small Business Administration Disaster Assistance

-The IRS, better known for tax collection, is usually not associated with offering a helping hand.
-But the IRS may be able to help to alleviate some pressing bills.
+The IRS, better known as the steward of tax collection, isn’t typically associated with offering a helping hand in the aftermath of a natural disaster.
+But the IRS may be able to help alleviate some pressing bills.
 For example, you may receive an extension on your tax payment deadline.
-That could be a big help if you are running low on funds while rebuilding.
+That could be a big help if you are running low on funds while rebuilding after a natural disaster.

 DAIP: Disaster Assistance Improvement Program

-DIAP is a lesser-known federal entity that can help you get back on your feet following a disaster.
-The goal of DIAP is to help you find the resources you need more easily.
+DAIP is a lesser-known unit managed by FEMA that can help you get back on your feet following a disaster.
+The goal of DAIP is to help you find the resources you need more easily.

 Your life insurance policy

-If you have a cash value life insurance policy, then now may be the time to borrow from it if you have enough cash built up on the policy.
+If you have a cash value life insurance policy, now may be the time to borrow from it.
 (You can’t borrow from a term life policy, as it only pays out upon death.)
 You could cover necessary rebuilding expenses with the cash that you withdraw from your cash value life policy.
 And there’s no application required to gain use of your money.

-If you don’t pay back the money you took from your life insurance policy, however, it will reduce the value of your death benefit, notes Sean Fox, president of Freedom Debt Relief.
+If you don’t pay back the money you took from your life insurance policy, however, it will reduce the value of your death benefit, notes Sean Fox, chief revenue officer of personal finance company Achieve.
 “Paying the money back is not required, but any amount not paid back will be deducted from whatever goes to beneficiaries,” Fox says.
 So, keep that in mind as you move forward.

 CDs, savings bonds and mutual funds

-Talk to a bank representative to better understand your options if you need to pull money out of these savings vehicles.
+Talk to a bank representative or a financial advisor to better understand your options if you need to pull money out of these savings vehicles.

 529 college savings

 If you have contributed money to a 529 college savings plan for your child, then you could tap into those savings.
-However, you’ll have to pay a 10 percent penalty on the earning portion of your account for any withdrawals.
+However, you may incur a 10 percent penalty on the earnings portion of your account for any withdrawals.
 With that, a 529 withdrawal should be a last resort.

 In addition to the 10 percent penalty, you’ll have to pay state and federal income tax on these withdrawals.

-An easy place to access needed cash is in retirement accounts, such as your 401(k), notes certified financial planner Kyle Eaton.
-“401(k) plans allow participants to take out loans,” Eaton explains.
+Another place to access needed cash is in retirement accounts, such as a 401(k) plan, notes certified financial planner Kyle Eaton.
+“401(k) plans allow participants to take out loans,” Eaton says.
 The maximum amount you can borrow from your plan is 50 percent of your vested balance or $50,000, whichever is less, according to the IRS.